 In connection with our audit of the financial statements, our responsibility is to read the Board of Directors' report and the other information accompanying the financial statements.
 The purpose is to consider if there is material inconsistency between the Board of Directors' report and the other information accompanying the financial statements and the financial statements or our knowledge obtained in the audit, or whether the Board of Directors' report and the other information accompanying the financial statements otherwise appears to be materially misstated.
-We are required to report if there is a material misstatements.
+We are required to report if there is a material misstatement in the Board of Directors' report or the other information accompanying the financial statements.
 We have nothing to report in this regard.